DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_61_bitcoin-core.md

 `> cmd /c mklink /D chainstate C:\Users\1\documents\chainstate`

 *Mac/Linux:* Open a terminal in the data directory.
 On Linux, make sure that permissions allow for Bitcoin Core to read/write the directory and its files at the new location.
-Run:
+Make a link to where you pasted the chainstate folder:

 `$ ln -s /absolute/path/to/chainstate`.

-For example, if you moved your chainstate so that its new location is /mnt/ssd/core/chainstate (ie. within that directory are a bunch of ldb files), you'd run `$ ln -s /mnt/ssd/core/chainstate` from immediately within the data directory.
+For example, if you moved your chainstate so that its new location is `/mnt/ssd/core/chainstate` (ie. within that directory are a bunch of ldb files), you'd run `$ ln -s /mnt/ssd/core/chainstate` from immediately within the data directory.

-You should now see a link in your data directory folder (D:\Bitcoin in the example above)
+You should now see a link in your data directory folder (D:\Bitcoin in the example on Windows above)

 You can now start Bitcoin Core and the sync should be much faster.

 You can sync the blockchain in parts, you don't have to keep your computer on until the full blockchain is synced.

-Once up and running, you can start and close Bitcoin Core whenever yoy like witout any issues.
+Once up and running, you can start and close Bitcoin Core whenever you like without any issues.

 ### Running Bitcoin Core over Tor